vpunkadam/on-call-generator/README.md

 - Users are assigned for entire weeks (Monday-Sunday)
 - No back-to-back week assignments (when possible)
 - Fair rotation ensures all users get equal opportunities
+- **Priority Rule**: Everyone gets 1 weekly shift before anyone gets 2
+- Maximum 2 weekly shifts per user per month
+- Upgrade tier is restricted - only upgrade users can be assigned

 ### Daily Assignments (Tier 2)
 - Assigned on a per-day basis
 - Algorithm prioritizes users with fewer total shifts
 - Ensures balanced distribution across the month
+- Tracks cumulative shifts across months for long-term fairness

 ### Conflict Prevention
 - No user can have multiple shifts on the same day
-- PTO dates are strictly respected
+- PTO dates are strictly respected - no exceptions
 - System warns if constraints cannot be met
+- Automatic fallback coverage when necessary

+### Fallback Coverage Hierarchy
+When insufficient users are available:
+1. **Cross-tier coverage**: Users from other tiers cover (except upgrade)
+2. **Double shifts**: Existing users take additional shifts (marked as "DOUBLE")
+3. **Emergency coverage**: Last resort assignment (marked as "EMERGENCY")
+4. Upgrade tier never uses fallback - remains restricted to upgrade users only

 ## Fairness Report

-After generation, the console displays a fairness report showing:
+After generation, the console displays a comprehensive fairness report showing:
-- Total shifts per user
+- Total shifts per user (including those with 0 shifts due to PTO)
+- PTO days taken by each user
 - Average shifts by tier
 - Distribution analysis
+- Validation warnings for any issues detected
+- Shift imbalance calculations accounting for PTO

 This helps verify equitable scheduling and identify any imbalances.